Tommy Sale

 Thomas Sale (30 April 1910 – 10 November 1990) was an English footballer who played as a forward.
 Born in Stoke-on-Trent, Sale had two spells at his home town club, Stoke City, amassing 483 appearances, either side of a two-year stint at Blackburn Rovers.
-Later in his career, he had brief spells at Northwich Victoria and Hednesford Town, before opting to retire at the age of 39.
+Later in his career, he had brief spells at Northwich Victoria and Hednesford Town, during one of these stints he even won a game 44-0, before opting to retire at the age of 39.

 Early life

 As a fourteen-year-old, Tommy Sale worked in a pottery factory.
 In conjunction with his work, he played football for Stoke St Peter's (a youth side that were linked with Stoke City).
 His performances attracted the attention of Tom Mather, Stoke City's manager.
 In August 1929, at the age of 19, he signed with Stoke City on amateur terms.

 Playing career

 Stoke City

 In May 1930, Sale signed a professional contract with Stoke City.
 On Christmas Day, of the same year, Sale made his senior début in a match against Bradford City.
 By the 1932–33 season, Sale had established himself as a prominent member of the team, helping Stoke win the Second Division with 11 goals in 21 appearances.
 In the following two seasons, Sale was the club's top scorer.
 He scored 17 times in the 1933–34 season, in which Stoke finished 12th in the First Division.
 In the subsequent season, 1934–35, Sale scored 21 goals, helping Stoke to a 10th-place finish in the First Division.